SabaGuledani/Economic-and-Financial-Analysis-of-Georgia/questions.md

 Are there regional differences in unemployment?
 Which areas are most affected?
 How has the minimum wage evolved, and is it sufficient compared to inflation?

-Foreign Investments & Business Climate

-What are the trends in Foreign Direct Investment (FDI) in Georgia?
-Which industries attract the most investment (real estate, banking, tourism, energy)?
-What are the main barriers to foreign investment (regulations, corruption, political stability)?
-Can we predict future FDI trends based on historical data?

-Trade and Currency Exchange Rates

-How has the Georgian Lari (GEL) performed against USD/EUR over the past decade?
-What is the relationship between exchange rates and inflation?
-How do exports and imports affect the trade balance?
-Which countries are Georgia’s top trading partners, and how have those relationships changed?